Introduction to trade unions

 Recognised unions also have rights to consultation where redundancies or a transfer of business are proposed.
 There is a regular subscription cost for union membership and different rates may apply to trainees and part-timers.
 Unions will not normally help with problems which pre-date membership.

-How do you join a union?
+How to join a union